sursh/my-blog-2012-2015/source/_posts/2013-03-25-on-rakefiles-and-rabbit-holes.markdown

 Initially I had no idea what was going on here.
 I've dabbled in Ruby but not modified a Rakefile before.
 I learned `ps` and `kill` ten years ago, but didn't know much about what was going on under the hood.
 Ripe conditions for learning a ton.

 **This is what I love about Hacker School**.
 I have the time and space to go down these rabbit holes.
-At a startup, priority goes to shipping code. **Here, shipping code is the means, not the end**
+At a startup, priority goes to shipping code. **Here, shipping code is the means, not the end.**

 In the end, the actual bug was pretty small: when you interrupt `rake`, it passes `kill 9` to guard.
 Guard ends itself but doesn't properly terminate its child process fsevent`.